 Egypt's vice president offers amendments to disputed constitution

-CAIRO (Reuters) - Egypt's vice president said on Wednesday amendments to disputed articles of the draft constitution could be agreed with the opposition ahead of a December 15 referendum and put in writing, and he called for dialogue with opponents to end the crisis.
+CAIRO Dec 5 (Reuters) - Egyptian Vice President Mahmoud Mekky said amendments to disputed articles of the draft constitution could be agreed with the opposition ahead of a Dec.
+15 referendum and put in writing, calling for dialogue with opponents to end the crisis.

 "There must be consensus," Mekky told a news conference.
 He expected a dialogue to begin soon, he said, adding the demands of opposition protesters must be respected.